sebastianlarisch/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/payment-methods/direct-debit-example-implementation/implementation-of-direct-debit-in-zed.md

   - /v1/docs/en/dd-be-implementation
 ---

-This article provides the instructions on how to implement the Direct Debit payment method and integrate it into Checkout, State Machine, and OMS on the back-end side.
+This article provides the instructions on how to implement the Direct Debit payment method and integrate it into Checkout, State Machine, and OMS on the backend side.

 ## Persisting payment details